Safe by being his Daughter

 Disclaimer: I don't own Harry Potter or any of these characters (they belong to J. K. Rowling), nor the idea of Harry being the heir of Voldemort or Harry becoming a girl.
 I don't know who owns them, to say I'm sorry for borrowing them.
 If I would know, I would ask.
 However, I do own my plot.

 Summary: Harry has been feeling ill for quite some time.
-When Voldemort is attacking Hogwarts, Harry is too weak to defend himself and gets kidnapped by the Death Eaters.
-He wakes up in the same room as Snape, who tells him something that will change his live forever.
+When Voldemort is attacking Hogwarts, Harry is too weak to defend himself and is kidnapped by the Death Eaters.
+He wakes up in a room with Snape standing next to his bed, who tells him something that will change his life forever.

 Genre: Romance / Drama

 Warnings: This story may contain some swearing.
-Furthermore, it contains an intelligent, independent Harry, a not so nice Dumbledore, several dead characters, friendlier but not nice Death Eaters and Voldemort, a gender change and some minor bashings.
-Don't like it, then please don't read further.
+Furthermore, it contains intelligent, independent Harry, not so nice Dumbledore, several dead characters, friendlier but not nice Death Eaters and Voldemort, a gender change and some minor bashings.
+You don't like any of that, then please don't read further.

 1. Demonstrating Perfectionism

 Out of nowhere, the Death Eaters attacked them.

 It had been a shock for all of them.
 In the middle of the night a loud signal had woken them all up from their peaceful sleep.
 During the Welcoming Feast Headmaster Snape had told them that in the case of acute and utmost danger this signal would alert them.
 So in case they heard this sound, they were to leave their classrooms, common rooms, dormitories or whatever room they were in currently and gather themselves in the Great Hall.
 There they would receive more exact tasks, depending on the situation and danger.